neurosnap/starfx/docs/posts/loader.md

 # Usage

-For endpoints, when you use `storeMdw.store()`, loaders automatically track fetch requests.
+For endpoints, loaders are installed automatically and track fetch requests.

-For thunks you can use `storeMdw.loader()` which will track the status of a thunk.
+Loader success is determined by `Response.ok` or if `fetch` throws an error.

 You can also use loaders manually: